Purdue-CS193/homework-0-jmehling/index.md

+# Jackson Mehling's First CS193 Homework

+- The students that present information at our lectures are very chill!
+- CS193 seems to be vital to my career as a CS major (and for jobs).
+- The presentations that are used during class are interactive and relatable.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.